 It is the responsibility of the University to ensure your son/daughter is supervised throughout the Medicine Summer School.
 The Medicine Summer School is free of charge and students will be provided with food and drinks throughout their visit.

-The University of Sunderland will provide a room at Scotia Quay student accommodation for your son/daughter to stay in on the evening of Wednesday 8th of July 2020.
-If your son/daughter are from outside the region, we may provide accommodation at the same site on the evening of Tuesday 9th of July 2020.
-Soctia Quay is a University of Sunderland managed accommodation site.
+The University of Sunderland will provide a room at Scotia Quay student accommodation for your son/daughter to stay in on the evening of Wednesday 8 July 2020.
+If your son/daughter are from outside the region, we may provide accommodation at the same site on the evening of Tuesday 9 July 2020.
+Scotia Quay is a University of Sunderland managed accommodation site.

 Please tick the below boxes to confirm that:

-Your son/daughter is available to attend the Medicine Summer School on Wednesday 8th and Thursday 9th of July 2020* Your son/daughter has read and understood the information about the Medicine Summer School, as detailed in the guidance notes* You have read and agree to the Medicine Summer School safeguarding notice for parents and carers* I accept that the University of Sunderland reserves the right to make changes to the programme and terms of entry for the Medicine Summer School*
+Your son/daughter is available to attend the Medicine Summer School on Wednesday 8 and Thursday 9 July 2020.* Your son/daughter has read and understood the information about the Medicine Summer School, as detailed in the Medicine Summer School 2020 guidance notes.* You have read and agree to the Medicine Summer School safeguarding notice for parents and carers.* I accept that the University of Sunderland reserves the right to make changes to the programme and terms of entry for the Medicine Summer School.*

-Photography/Filming Consent
+Photography/filming consent

 Due to data protection legislation it is necessary for anyone wishing to use photographic images or film footage of a person/persons to obtain the appropriate consent before reproducing the images in print, online or as film footage.